Degree Offered

 Courses

 NSG 622.
-Theory and Disciplined Reasoning.
+Theoretical Foundations and Disciplined Reasoning for Advanced Nursing Practice.
 3 Hours.

 NSG 623.
-Advanced Practice Role & Interprofessional Collaboration.
+Foundations of the Nurse Practitioner Role and Interprofessional Practice.
 3 Hours.

 This course provides an introduction to the collection and analysis of nursing and health sciences data.
 Topics include sampling, data presentation, summary measures, probability, confidence interval, hypothesis testing, t-test and ANOVA, correlation analysis, simple/multiple linear regression, chi-square test, power and sample size calculation.